AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

   output trace header.
 The tag so associated with a trace can be retrieved from trace dumps and is output as part of some analysis reports.

-:option:`--level` :
-  Convey the kind of analysis that is intended from the produced traces later on.
-This is actually only useful for MCDC analysis, combined with :option:`--scos`.
-See the :ref:`trace-control` section of this chapter for additional details.

-:option:`-P` :
-   Use indicated project file as the root project for operations that need locating information about units to analyze.
-Default options are taken from this project, and all the projects listed in :option:`--projects` switches must be imported by the root project.

-:option:`--projects`, |rarg| :
-   Within the dependency closure of the root project designated by :option:`-P`, designate projects on which to focus in particular.

-:option:`--recursive` :
-   When using :option:`-P` and :option:`--projects` to control operations, consider the dependency closure of all the designated projects.

-   See the :ref:`using-gpr` section for extra details and use examples of :option:`--P`, :option:`--projects` and :option:`--recursive`.

-:option:`--units`, |rarg| :
-   When using project files, override the list of units of interest for source coverage.

-:option:`--subdirs` :
-   When using project files, look for :term:`Library Information files` in the indicated subdirectory of each project's object directory.

-:option:`--scos`, |rarg| :
-   For source coverage analysis specifically, provide the set of Library Information files from which SCOs should be loaded.
-This low-level switch effectively overrides the selection of units of interest for source coverage, in particular bypassing project-based unit selection based on switches :option:`-P` and :option:`--units`.

-See section :ref:`sunits` for extra details and use examples about the various switches used to specify units of interest for source coverage.
-Note that as :option:`--level`, in the case of |gcvrun| these options are useful only in the case of MCDC analysis.

 .. _eargs:
 :option:`-eargs` :
   Pass what follows to the low-level machine simulator that eventually